The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 \subsection{Correctness of the Set Procedures}

 The following lemmas show that the set procedures are correctly implemented.

-\begin{lemma} Procedure \Parent\ is correctly implemented. \end{lemma} \begin{proof} We will prove that in iteration $i$ the procedure correctly computes the parents of all nodes in $i$.
-There are four cases depending on the type of $i$.
-Consider the case $i\in\{l(v,w),r(v,w)\}$, i.e., $i$ is a left or right node.
+\begin{lemma} Procedure \Parent\ is correctly implemented. \end{lemma} \begin{proof} We will prove that in iteration $i$ the procedure correctly computes the parents of all nodes in the macro node $i$.
+There are four cases depending on the type of $i$. \begin{itemize} \item Consider the case $i\in\{l(v,w),r(v,w)\}$, i.e., $i$ is a left or right node.
 For all nodes $x$ in $C(i)$, $\parent(x)$ is either in $C(i)$, on the spine $s(v,w)$, or is the top boundary node $v$.
 The parents of all input nodes in $C(i)$ is thus in $N$ computed in Case 1 in the procedure.
-The last line in Case 1 ("For each $j\in \{i, s(v,w),v\},\ldots$") adds the set of parents to the right macro node in the output array.
+The last line in Case 1 ("For each $j\in \{i, s(v,w),v\},\ldots$") adds the set of parents to the appropriate macro node in the output array.

-If $i$ is a leaf node $l(v)$ then for any node $x \in C(i)$, $\parent(x)$ is either in $C(i)$ or is the boundary node $v$.
+\item If $i$ is a leaf node $l(v)$ then for any node $x \in C(i)$, $\parent(x)$ is either in $C(i)$ or is the boundary node $v$.
 The parents of all input nodes in $C(i)$ is thus in $N$ computed in Case 2 in the procedure.
-The last line in Case 2 ("For each $j\in \{i,v\}, \ldots$") adds the set of parents to the right macro node in the output array.
+The last line in Case 2 ("For each $j\in \{i,v\}, \ldots$") adds the set of parents to the appropriate macro node in the output array.

-If $i$ is a spine node $s(v,w)$ then the input contains at most one node in $C(i)$, since the input to the procedure is deep.
+\item If $i$ is a spine node $s(v,w)$ then the input contains at most one node in $C(i)$, since the input to the procedure is deep.
 For any $x\in C(i)$, $\parent(x)$ is either a node on the spine or the top boundary node $v$.
 This is handled by Case 3 in the procedure.
 Let $x$ be the node in $X[i]$.
 If $\parent(x)=v$, then $N=\emptyset$, and we compute $j$, which is the parent $v$ of $i$ in the macro tree, and add $j$ to the output array (since $j=v$ is a boundary node $\first(j)=v$).
 If $\parent(x)$ is another node $y$ on the spine, then $N=\{y\} \neq \emptyset$ and $y$ is added to the output array.

-If $i$ is a boundary node $v$, then $\parent(v)$ is either another boundary node $v'$, the bottom node on a spine, or $\bot$ if $v$ is the root.
+\item If $i$ is a boundary node $v$, then $\parent(v)$ is either another boundary node $v'$, the bottom node on a spine, or $\bot$ if $v$ is the root.
 This is handled by Case 3 in the procedure.
 In all three cases $N=\emptyset$ and we compute the parent $j$ of $i$ in the macro tree.
 If $i$ is the root, then $j=\bot$ and we do nothing.
 Otherwise, we add $\first(j)$ to the output.
 If $parent(v)$ is a boundary node then $\first(j)=j$.
-If $j$ is a spine node then $\first(j)$ is the bottom node on $j$.
+If $j$ is a spine node then $\first(j)$ is the bottom node on $j$. \end{itemize} In each iteration of the procedure we might add nodes to the output, but we never delete anything written to the output in earlier iterations.
+Procedure \Parent\ thus correctly computes the parents of all nodes in~$X$. \end{proof}